 Within this site you will find general information about the District and the ad valorem property tax system in Texas, as well as information regarding specific properties within the district.
 Austin County Appraisal District is responsible for appraising all real and business personal property within Austin County.
 The district appraises property according to the Texas Property Tax Code and the Uniform Standards of Professional Appraisal Practices (USPAP).

 Thanks for visiting with us and we hope you’ll find all the information you need right here on the site, but please don’t hesitate to email, call or come by – we’re here to help!

 The field appraisers for the Austin County Appraisal District typically inspect properties throughout the county between the months of August and April.
-The appraisers are Boyd Murphy, Michelle Mitchell, Susan Kiesewetter.
+The appraisers are Michelle Mitchell, Amy Herbrig, Susan Kiesewetter, Tamara Parrish, and Hannah Leppard.
 They can be identified by their orange vests, which have “Appraisal District” on the back, photo IDs and their registration card from the Texas Department of Licensing and Regulation.
 The Appraisal District vehicles are white with our emblem on each side.

 2023 Notices of Appraised Value will be sent to property owners whose value increased $1000 or more, new property owners, and owners who had an exemption removed.
 Please feel free to call the Appraisal District if you have any questions.

 Business Personal Property Renditions are due by April 15, 2023.